axldyb/heartbeat/readme.md

 For the server and API applications I used the `proto-loader` node package.

-The plugin for Swift is included [here](https://github.com/grpc/grpc-swift#getting-the-protoc-plugins).
+The plugin for Swift is included [here](https://github.com/grpc/grpc-swift#getting-the-protoc-plugins), guide [here](https://github.com/grpc/grpc-swift/blob/main/docs/plugin.md).
 I fetched it useing `homebrew` and added the plugin to the repo under `/proto/swift`.
 ## Up and running
 For the first run you may run `$ docker-compose up -d postgres` first to initialize the Postgres database.

 Then you can use the `up.sh` script to start all containers.
 There's also a `down.sh` to shut down all containers.

+## gRPC streaming
+I wanted to explore and test the streaming features of gRPC.
+To do so I had to have some data to pass from the server to the client.
+My idea is that whenever a new heartbeat is created all connected clients may listen to the stream and get updates.
+I used the [Supabase Realtime](https://github.com/supabase/realtime) library to do this together with PostgreSQL.
+With the Supabase Realtime it's possible to set up listeners on the database and get notified about changes.
+For the Heartbeat server I set up a listener on `INSERT` operations to the `heartbeat` table in the database.
+Then I'm able to push updates to every client listening on the heartbeat count stream.

 ## Environment
 To set up the desired environment copy the `.env.example`, modify and name it `.env`.